 Parking in the school lots is a privilege.
-Parking permits will be sold to eligible seniors and juniors.
-The cost is \$20.
+Parking permits will be sold to licensed drivers.
+The cost is \$20 for reserved space in tier 2 and 3.
 Passes will be approved and distributed on a first-apply, first-receive basis.
 Students with approved applications will receive a pass which corresponds to the assigned space.
 Students are required to park in their assigned space.

 Students parking without a valid permit or parking in an unauthorized area may be given a citation and/or have the vehicle towed at owners expense.
-A full listing of parking rules and procedures will be provided with the issuance of the parking permit.
+A full listing of parking rules can be found on the high school web page.